slosa/slosa/README.md

-### coding is hard like learning a new language. but you talk with computers instead of people
+### coding is like learning a new language. but you have to talk with computers instead of people
 Šlósa#7318